sagbho/sagbho.github.io/README.md

 # Portfolio

-💼 A personal portfolio created using HTML, CSS, and JavaScript
+💼 A personal portfolio created using solely HTML and CSS.